-Adobe Approved Trust List (AATL) A document signing certificate authority trust store created by the Adobe Root CA policy authority implemented from Adobe PDF Reader version 9.0 Advanced Electronic Signature (AES) A specific digital signature that complies with the requirements of the Electronic Communications and Transactions (ECT) Act of 2002 in the
+Adobe Approved Trust List A document signing certificate authority trust store created by the Adobe (AATL)

+Root CA policy authority implemented from Adobe PDF Reader version

+Advanced Electronic Signature

+(AES)

-Electronic Communications and Transactions (ECT) Act of 2002 in the Republic of South Africa, and can be relied upon as evidence in a court of law.
+A specific digital signature that complies with the requirements of the Electronic Communications and Transactions (ECT) Act of 2002 in the Republic of South Africa, and can be relied upon as evidence in a court of law.

-A corporation, partnership, joint venture or other entity controlling, controlled by, or under common control with another entity, or an agency, department, political subdivision, or any entity operating under the direct control of a Government Entity.
+Affiliate A corporation, partnership, joint venture or other entity controlling, controlled by, or under common control with another entity, or an agency, department, political subdivision, or any entity operating under the direct control of a Government Entity.

-The natural person or Legal Entity that applies for (or seeks renewal of) a Certificate.
+The natural person or Legal Entity that applies for (or seeks renewal of) a Applicant the device is sending the actual Certificate Request.

+Certificate.
 Once the Certificate issues, the Legal Entity is referred to as the Subscriber.
-For Certificates issued to devices, the Applicant is the entity that controls or operates the device named in the Certificate, even if the device is sending the actual Certificate Request.

-A natural person or human sponsor who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant:
+For Certificates issued to devices, the Applicant is the entity that controls or operates the device named in the Certificate, even if by the Applicant, or an authorized agent who has express authority to represent the Applicant: